This post may include affiliate links. Thank you for your support.

 What’s in Charros bean?

 • Pinto beans: You can use cans of pinto beans or dry pinto beans depending upon how much time you have!
 If using cans of beans, make sure you drain the beans prior to using; if using dried beans, make sure you soak the beans before proceeding with the recipe.
-(See below for other bean varieties you can use!)
+(See FAQS for other bean varieties you can use!)

 • Spices and Seasonings: A mix of cumin, dark brown sugar, chili powder, oregano, smoked paprika and coriander all provide layers of robust flavor!